Created With

 - @atproto/oauth-client-node — OAuth client for ATProto.
 Handles all the "DPoP" and "JWT" complexity.

-- @atproto/api — API client for talking to PDSes.
+- @atproto/api — API client for reading and writing atmosphere account data.

 - Jetstream — Simplified firehose for ATProto events.
 Powers the Explore page (because it queries the same network!)